 Sure, you could focus on the fact that you don’t have a lot of followers at the beginning.
 Or you could focus on the fact that you have a lot of freedom.

-If you want to make money with your blog, be sure to do these things before you start.
+If you want to make money with your blog, be sure to read How to Start an Online Business.
 And don’t forget to check out the Contents page for a handy list of all the articles on this site organized by topic.